 The World Wildlife Fund (WWF) and TES has a remote learning free course on sustainability, aimed at primary teachers.

 The London Connected Learning Centre is running a range of remote CPD courses for primary computing teachers.

 Schools History runs online CPD for Key Stage 2 History.

 PowerLanguages run online teacher language training courses for French and Spanish.
 These are aimed at teachers with little or no language skills.

-Creative Education is running Outstanding Learning in the Primary D&T Curriculum in various locations and on various dates across the academic year.
+Creative Education runs Outstanding Learning in the Primary D&T Curriculum on various dates across the academic year.
 The course runs from 10:00-16:00, with tickets costing £269+VAT

 The CLPE has developed a series of webinars to support literacy in the classroom.
 Find out about upcoming events here.